jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - Optional monitoring through a Log Analytics workspace (if deployed)
 - Consistent automation and configuration management
 - A unified operational model for cloud and on‑premises assets
+- Enforcement of secure configuration baselines across cloud and hybrid resources

 The hybrid component is intentionally minimal but provides a foundation for more advanced scenarios.